-Marine biologists, in partnership with the leader in facilitating polar research onboard small expedition cruises, recently collected incredible footage on the behaviour of whales in Antarctica.
+Marine biologists, in partnership with the leader in facilitating polar research onboard small expedition cruises, recently collected incredible footage on the behavior of whales in Antarctica.

-Dr. Ari Friedlaender, Associate Professor at Oregon State University at the Marine Mammals Institute, in collaboration with One Ocean Expeditions successfully deployed non-invasive suction-cup video tags on humpback whales and dive-profile tags on Antarctic minke whales during two expeditions to Antarctica on One Ocean’s Navigator, together with the Australian Antarctic Division.
-The collected data these tags provided are extremely valuable as they will prove unique insights into the behaviour and movements of Antarctica whales in the delicate Antarctic ecosystems.
+Dr. Ari Friedlaender, Associate Professor at Oregon State University at the Marine Mammals Institute, in collaboration with One Ocean Expeditions successfully deployed non-invasive suction-cup video tags on humpback whales and dive-profile tags on Antarctic minke whales during two expeditions to Antarctica with the Australian Antarctic Division.
+The collected data these tags provided are extremely valuable as they will prove unique insights into the behavior and movements of Antarctica whales in the delicate Antarctic ecosystems.

 Committed to environmental and social responsibility, One Ocean Expeditions offers passengers personalized polar marine experiences in the most beautiful places on earth.
 Supporting environmental awareness and education One Ocean Expeditions maintains ongoing affiliations with an array of scientific and educational institutions.
 A significant promise of their scientific commitment is providing a platform and logistical services to select scientists like Dr. Ari Friedlaender and his team.